paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-8a-slum-clearance-urban-renewal-and-farm-housing.md

 #### References in Text
 The United States Housing Act of 1937, referred to in subsec. (a)(4), is act Sept.
 1, 1937, ch.
 896, as revised generally by Pub.
 L. 93–383, title II, § 201(a), Aug.
 22, 1974, 88 Stat.
 653, and amended, which is classified generally to chapter 8 (§ 1437 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1437 of this title](./chapter-008-low-income-housing.md#section-1437) and Tables.

 The Indian Self-Determination and Education Assistance Act, referred to in subsec. (b)(6), is Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
-2203, as amended, which is classified principally to subchapter II (§ 450 et seq.) of chapter 14 of Title 25, Indians.
-For complete classification of this Act to the Code, see Short Title note set out under [section 450 of Title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section450&num=0&edition=prelim) and Tables.
+2203, which is classified principally to chapter 46 (§ 5301 et seq.) of Title 25, Indians.
+For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of Title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5301&num=0&edition=prelim) and Tables.

 Chapter 67 of title 31, referred to in subsec. (b)(6), was repealed by Pub.
 L. 99–272, title XIV, § 14001(a)(1), Apr.
 7, 1986, 100 Stat.
 327, effective Oct.
 18, 1986.